 Shower Door Glass

-Squeegeeing the glass frequently, then drying with a soft cloth is highly recommended.
+In addition to Rain-X, squeegeeing the glass frequently, then drying with a soft cloth is highly recommended.
 Using a squeegee after each shower helps keep spots and scale from accumulating on glass components.
-We recommend cleaning the glass regularly with a glass cleaner while following the recommendations of the Bath Enclosures Manufacturing Association (BEMA).
+In between applications of Rain-X, we recommend cleaning the glass regularly with a glass cleaner while following the recommendations of the Bath Enclosures Manufacturing Association (BEMA).
 Avoid abrasives, bleach, acidic or vinegar based cleaners and scrubbing pads.
 Read labels on cleaning products thoroughly before using.
-If your glass is coated or treated with a surface protectant such as EASYCLEAN10, follow the warranty instructions.

 A short list of cleaning agents that should be avoided because they either damage the metal or scratch the enclosures glass surface includes: